maniospas/Blombly/docs/basics/iterables.md

 To extract data while removing them from lists use the `next` and `pop` operators to obtain the first or last list elements respectively.
-These yield error values if the list is empty, so use the `as` assignment to detect whther the list was empty in loops.
+These yield error values if the list is empty, so use the `as` assignment to detect whether the list was empty in loops.
 All list modifications are efficient; even front popping with next.

 ```java
 // main.bb